wireservice/agate-excel/docs/index.rst

 Usage
 =====

-agate-excel uses a monkey patching pattern to add read for xls and xlsx files support to all :class:`agate.Table <agate.table.Table>` and  :class:`agate.TableSet <agate.table.TableSet>` instances.
+agate-excel uses a monkey patching pattern to add read for xls and xlsx files support to all :class:`agate.Table <agate.table.Table>` instances.

 .. code-block:: python

   import agate
   import agateexcel

-Importing agate-excel adds methods to :class:`agate.Table <agate.table.Table>` and :class:`agate.TableSet <agate.table.TableSet>`.
+Importing agate-excel adds methods to :class:`agate.Table <agate.table.Table>`.
 Once you've imported it, you can create tables from both XLS and XLSX files.

 .. code-block:: python